-- ✓ Turn off electrical equipments when not in use - ✓ Use energy efficient light-emitting diode (LED) bulbs - ✓ Use computers and electronic equipments in power saving mode.
+- ✓ Turn off electrical equipments when not in use - ✓ Use energy efficient light-emitting diode (LED) bulbs instead of incandescent and CFL bulbs - ✓ Maintain appliances and replace old appliances. - ✓ Use computers and electronic equipments in power saving mode.

-The average energy utilization of the college for different purposes is approximately 1, 35,002.50 KWH/month (2016-2017).
+The average energy utilization of the college for different purposes is approximately 1,46,651.10 KWH/month (2018-2019).
 Increased production of solar energy a type of non-conventional category of energy will be a good energy management system for the college.
 The average Electricity charges per month are Rs.
-857,265.58 for the academic year of 2016-2017 by the observation.
+9,29,228.30 for the academic year of 2018-2019 by the observation, The university is consuming about 23.11% of its electricity for LED lamps.
 Energy saving through the replacement of incandescent bulbs, CFL lamps and tube lights to LED light could be a good option.
 Energy efficient electrical equipments especially fans and pump sets can be replaced against old ones.
 Awareness programs for the stakeholders to save energy may also increase sustainability in the utilization of various energy sources.
 Caution signage boards are present at the EB room, Genset area.